SitecoreNA/Sitecore-CDP-Scripts/README.md

 # Custom demo tutorial

- 1. First you need to install the '_TM Script' if the website you want to demo on does not already have the Sitecore JS library installed
+ 1. First you need to install the [_TM Script](https://github.com/rjzflynnbx/Sitecore-CDP-Scripts/tree/master/_TM%20Script "_TM Script") if the website you want to demo on does not already have the Sitecore JS library installed
  2. Second you need to "install" one of both of the Web Experiences in [Experiences/Web](https://github.com/rjzflynnbx/Sitecore-CDP-Scripts/tree/master/Experiences/Web